 Change the paragraph at the beginning of this clause as follows:

-A STA should check an ANQP configuration sequence number element from an AP to decide whether it should initiate an ANQP query.
-If the current received ANQP configuration sequence number equals to the stored value of ANQP configuration sequence number associated with the corresponding BSSID, HESSID, or SSID of the AP, the STA may not initiate an ANQP query request to the AP and should use the stored ANQP information instead[CID #1459).
-How the ANQP server maintains a configuration set sequence number for each BSSID, HESSID, or SSID is out of the scope of this document.
+A FILS STA should store, for later use, the CAG version available from an AP, and also store the ANQP attributes and information corresponding to that CAG version.
+[CID 3305, 3269] The STA stores the CAG version and the values of BSSID, HESSID, or SSID associated with the responding AP.
+A STA uses this CAG version to determine if the CAG changed from the last STA’s visit to that AP.
+In order to reduce the network selection delay, a if CAG version is provided from the AP, [CID 3231] a FILS STA should check the CAG version, available from an AP, to decide whether it should initiate an ANQP query for new information.
+If the received CAG version equals the stored value of an CAG version associated with the corresponding value of BSSID, HESSID, or SSID for the AP, the STA shall not [CID 2084] initiate an ANQP query request for any of the ANQP-elements of theCAGand shall use the stored ANQP attributes and information within that STA instead[CID #1459).
+[CID 3075] How the ANQP server maintains the CAG version associated to each BSSID, HESSID, or SSID is out of the scope of this document.
 [13/0725r1)

 Insert the following three new rows to Table 10-13